Snowflake-Labs/sfquickstarts/site/sfguides/src/build_collaborative_filtering_recommender_system_with_relationalai_and_snowflake/build_collaborative_filtering_recommender_system_with_relationalai_and_snowflake.md

       INSTANCE_FAMILY = HIGHMEM_X64_M;
 GRANT USAGE, MONITOR ON COMPUTE POOL rai_engine_pool_m TO APPLICATION relationalai;

--- Step 4: Create a warehouse for the app to use CREATE WAREHOUSE IF NOT EXISTS rai_warehouse WITH
+-- Create a warehouse for the app to use
+CREATE WAREHOUSE IF NOT EXISTS rai_warehouse WITH
       MAX_CONCURRENCY_LEVEL = 8
       WAREHOUSE_SIZE = 'X-SMALL'